 We are particularly keen to gain founding partners.
-This is a special membership for companies who sign up before April 2022.
+This is a special membership for companies who sign up in 2022/23.
 As well as working with our amazing students and academics, the founding partner subscription includes co-working and collaboration spaces, as well as representation on our industry steering group.
 We want our partners and users to have a real say in how we operate and our future research.

 This is your chance to get in with the bricks, to connect with key stakeholders and to contribute to our thinking as we get underway.
 If you need dedicated office space as part of your membership, we can create a bespoke package just for you.

 If you know of businesses/organisations that would like to engage with the cyberQuarter, or would like to discuss the cybersecurity expertise to be delivered by the centre, please contact Cheryl Torano: email@example.com

 We are refurbishing an existing building to create four floors with different spaces.
 Refurbishment work started in summer 2021, and we hope to be open for business by April 2022.